 The definitive chemistry encyclopedia is the Kirk-Othmer Encyclopedia of Chemical Technology.
 You can get copies of entries from NYPL Premium Services and other libraries with science collections.

-Dialog offers several chemical-related databases including Analytical Abstracts by The Royal Society of Chemistry (File 305), the Dictionary of Substances and Their Effects (File 307), Chemical Abstracts (Files 308-314), Chemical Engineering and Biology Abstracts (File 315), Chemical Safety Newsbase (File 317), Chem-Intell Chemical Manufacturing Plants (File 318) and Chemical Business NewsBase (File 319).
-If you need to do research in this area and, like me, don't know much about it, call Dialog (800-334-2564) and ask the rep where and how to search.
+- Proquest Dialog, a user friendly platform offering chemical-related databases including Analytical Abstracts by The Royal Society of Chemistry, Chemical Engineering, the Chemical Safety Newsbase, and the Chemical Business NewsBase.
+If you need to do research in this area and, like me, don't know much about it, call ProQuest Dialog (800-334-2564) and ask the rep where and how to search.